sneha-gireesha/bi0s_task/crypto.md

 ### ENCODING
 ## ASCII
 * American Standard code for Information Interchange
-* used for encoding  data
+* ascii is a character encoding system
 * ```ord()``` function works to obtainthe ASCII value of a character

 ```python